 Step 4: Content recreation & optimization

-Now, it is time to build the value of the dead page.
+Now, it’s time to build the value of the dead page.
 The goal is to write a value-driven and research-backed blog that stands out from the competitors.

 The Outreach Desk’s content team follows the workflow below.